Rishthegreat/Notes/School/Presente Perfecto.md

 	- Aún no
 - Últimamente →Lately
 - Reaentemente →Recently
+- Conjugation of Haber (indicative)
+	- he, has, ha, hemos, han

-- Conjugation of Haber
+- Conjugation of Haber (Subjunctive)
-|
+	- haya, hayas, haya, hayamos, hayan